yeskeen/grub-theme-surface/README.md

 # grub-theme-surface
-this is a theme of grub2 for surface pro 4
+This is a theme of grub2 for surface pro 4